Los Angeles Drug Lawyers

 A drug defense attorney like Christopher Chaney can fight for you to enter into a drug diversion program.
 They can also prevent you from facing other consequences.

 How a Los Angeles Drug Crime Attorney Can Help

 Los Angeles criminal defense attorney Christopher Chaney knows that good people make mistakes.
 He likewise understands that innocent individuals are accused of drug crimes every day, and he is dedicated to fighting for justice.
-As the drug attorneys Los Angeles counts on, we at the Law Office of Christopher Chaney prepare every case as if it is going to trial.
-He will listen to your side of the story and present those truths to district attorneys, the judge, or a jury, if needed.
+As the drug attorneys Los Angeles count on, we at the Law Office of Christopher Chaney prepare every case as if it is going to trial.
+He will listen to your side of the story and present those truths to district attorneys, the judge, or a jury if needed.
 As your Los Angeles criminal defense attorney, he will work to have your charges and penalties reduced as much as possible or seek alternatives to prison time like enrollment in California’s drug diversion programs.

 If you are facing charges for possessing a controlled or illegal drug, a criminal defense attorney like Christopher Chaney can fight for you.
 Sometimes, a good, knowledgeable attorney can even get your charges reduced or dismissed, especially if they get you into a drug diversion program.
 They must do this by arguing that:

-- You have a prescription for the controlled drug or the prosecution cannot prove you do not have a prescription.
+- You have a prescription for the controlled drug, or the prosecution cannot prove you do not have a prescription.

 - The substance in question is not scheduled or controlled.